peepal-tree-images

 People wrap threads and lamps around its trunk to pray, while others circle it.
 Students sit underneath it for concentration while studying.
 Resting travelers can rest under its cover.

 There are many proverbs in Hindi that describe the qualities of this tree.
-Many Hindi phrases describe the tree. “पिपल के पत्ते हवा से ही हिलते हैं।” (The leaves move with even the slightest wind.)
+The tree is describs in many Hindi words. “पिपल के पत्ते हवा से ही हिलते हैं।” (The leaves move with even the slightest wind.)

 Conservation of Peepal Tree